soumodiptab/SEM-1-IIITH/README.md

 # SEM-1
-All Materials and Resources of Sem1 IIIT hyd
+All Materials and Resources of Sem 1 at IIIT Hyderabad